Dartmouth College, Art History

 |Location:||New Hampshire, United States|

 The Art History Department has eight and one-half tenure line faculty and regularly sponsors post-doctoral fellows.
-While the number of majors is small, our courses enjoy strong enrollments from a broad constituency of students and we have a strong record of placing students in top PhD programs and related professional fields.
-Many of our courses are cross-listed with other programs such as Women’s, Gender, and Sexuality Studies; Latin American, Latinx, and Caribbean Studies, Middle Eastern Studies; Asian Societies, Cultures and Languages; and Comparative Literature.
-Current Art History faculty members participate in a variety of campus research and pedagogical initiatives such as digital humanities and experiential learning.
-We welcome applicants interested in forging research and curricular links with other campus units.
+Departmental faculty closely mentor majors and minors and our courses enjoy robust enrollments from a broad constituency of students.
+We have a strong record of placing students in top PhD programs and related professional fields.
+Many of our courses are cross-listed with other programs such as Women’s, Gender, and Sexuality Studies; Latin American, Latinx, and Caribbean Studies; Middle Eastern Studies; Asian Societies, Cultures and Languages; and Comparative Literature.
+Current Art History faculty members participate in a variety of campus research and pedagogical initiatives such as digital humanities, experiential learning and regularly seek collaborations through the Leslie Humanities Center.
+We invite applicants interested in forging research and curricular links with other campus units.

 Dartmouth College is an equal opportunity/affirmative action employer with a strong commitment to diversity and inclusion.
 We prohibit discrimination on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, veteran status, marital status, or any other legally protected status.
 Applications by members of all underrepresented groups are encouraged.